gitter-badger/SurvivalGames-1/README.md

 # SurvivalGames  V3.0.5
-SurvivalGames plugin for PocketMine-MP, Genisys & ImagicalMine
+SurvivalGames plugin for PocketMine-MP, & ImagicalMine

+please do not use with genisys you can but it doesnt work correctly on genisys

 # Test Server!
 **Ip: kcmcpe.ddns.net**